JefeThePug/Zorak-Coding-Challenges/README.md

-# Zorak's Coding Challenge
+# Coding Challenge Adventure

-Zorak's Coding Challenge is a series of 10 coding challenges, each with two parts, designed in the style of Advent of Code.
+Coding Challenge Adventure is a series of 10 coding challenges, each with two parts, inspired by Advent of Code.
 This project is hosted on a Flask web application with a MongoDB database and is intended for members of the Practical Python Discord server.
-Completing both parts of each challenge grants access to a special discussion channel where participants can share their approaches and solutions.
+Completing both parts of each challenge grants access to a special discussion channel (Private Thread) where participants can share their approaches and solutions.

 **This project is currently a work in progress.**